Sohamch03/Sohamch03/README.md

-- 👋 Hi, I’m @Sohamch03
+- 👋 Hi, I’m Soham Chatterjee
 - 👀 I’m interested in .tech stacks..
-- 🌱 I’m currently learning .web dev and ml..
+- 🌱 I’m currently learning  dsa,web dev and ml..
-- 💞️ I’m looking to collaborate on .any projects odf web dev and ml..
+- 💞️ I’m looking to collaborate on any projects of web dev and ml..
-- 📫 How to reach me .reach me at sohamch03@gmail.com..
+- 📫  reach me at sohamch03@gmail.com..
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+-

 <!---
 Sohamch03/Sohamch03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.